Table of Contents

 Why Is My Mac Slowing Down

-Why is my Mac slowing down and I keep seeing the “Rainbow Spinning Pin Wheel of Death”?
+Why is my Mac slowing down, and I keep seeing the “Rainbow Spinning Pin Wheel of Death”?

 Are you creating that outstanding blog post or article?
 Creating a whole new website or updating your existing site.
-Investigating a topic on Google, editing images, browsing blogs all concurrently.
+Investigating a topic on Google, editing images, and browsing blogs all concurrently.
 Then everything seems to grind to a halt.

-Well, you are not alone my friend.
+Well, you are not alone, my friend.
 As online marketers, we are commonly known as “Power Users”.

 So Why Is My MAC Slowing Down?